DipakGohilSimform/Git-Practical-Exam/README.md

-- To remove the last commit from git, we can simply run git reset --hard HEAD^
+- To remove the last commit from git, we can simply run git reset --SOFT HEAD^

-- If we want to remove multiple commits from the top, we can run git reset --hard HEAD~2 to remove the last two commits.
+- If we want to remove multiple commits from the top, we can run git reset --SOFT HEAD~2 to remove the last two commits.